Kikkan Randall: Other achievements

 In 2009, Randall was elected to the International Ski Federation's Athletes Commission, which she served on for eight years.
 Subsequently, in 2018 she was elected to the International Olympic Committee's Athletes Commission, succeeding American ice hockey player Angela Ruggiero.

 Randall defeated teammate Holly Brooks to win the Mount Marathon Race in 2011, following in the footsteps of her mother Debbie (who won the Race in 1975) and aunt Betsy (who won it three years in succession from 1979 to 1981).

 Randall was inducted into the Alaska Sports Hall of Fame in 2011.

 Personal life

 Randall was married to former Canadian ski racer Jeff Ellis.
 They divorced in October 2021.
 The couple have a son, Breck, who was born in April 2016.

 In April 2008 she was diagnosed with the genetic blood clotting disorder Factor V Leiden after being hospitalized twice due to blood clots in her left leg.

-Randall mixes studies at Alaska Pacific University with skiing for the APU Nordic Ski Center program run by former national-level ski racer, Erik Flora.
+Randall mixes studies at Alaska Pacific University with skiing for the APU Nordic Ski Center program run by Erik Flora, a former national-level ski racer.

 In April 2018, Randall was diagnosed with breast cancer.
 She announced her diagnosis in July of that year on her social media accounts, as well as her plans to return to Anchorage to undergo chemotherapy.